Deimante/HashtagStreamDK/README.md

 * [](#setup)

 ## General info
-The purpose of the project is to build an application to visualize the sentiment towards vaccines based on tweets, with live updates.
+The purpose of the project is to build an application to create a database of tweets (text only) and visualize the most popular hashtags from those tweets with a live chart.

-## Technologies
-Project is created with:
-* xx version: 12.3
-* xx version: 2.33
-* x version: 999

 ## Setup
 To run this project, do this: